MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 Another outcome companies may desire is **cloud-based management**-the ability (across platforms) to modernize operations with the same cloud management services, on resources in locations that are outside of Azure.

-**Governance*- is an important outcome for companies wishing to ensure consistent configurations across all resources, from one central location.
+**Governance** is an important outcome for companies wishing to ensure consistent configurations across all resources, from one central location.

-**DevOps and flexible, cloud-native application deployments*- would provide organizations the agility of deploying application infrastructure through templates, and application configurations through GitOps.
+**DevOps and flexible, cloud-native application deployments** provide organizations the agility of deploying application infrastructure through templates, and application configurations through GitOps.

-Organizations might also benefit from **increased flexibility when adopting PaaS**, with the ability to run PaaS services on their infrastructures of choice.
+Organizations also benefit from **increased flexibility when adopting PaaS**, with the ability to run PaaS services on their infrastructures of choice.

 Deploying a single enterprise control plane can accelerate hybrid and multicloud adoption.
 Organizations can develop cloud readiness with cloud skilling efforts and process improvements that assume unified operations; bringing innovative cloud practices and technologies to on-premises environments, while preparing other workloads for migration to the cloud.
 A single cloud operations management dashboard can help you to manage and govern your operations consistently across on-premises, multicloud, and edge environments.
 You gain greater visibility (into assets scattered across environments), cross-team accountability, and faster, consistent, and at-scale deployments for developers.